CyrusTC/aws-sdk-proxy-over-ecs/README.md

 - Default VPC CIDR is 10.2.0.0/16 with 3 availability zones
 - Load balancer is private by default
 - The proxy runs on port 3128
-- Make sure your AWS credentials have the necessary permissions for Bedrock and ECS
+- Make sure your AWS credentials have the necessary permissions for AWS Services